HOOE COMMUNITY NEWS REPORTS.

 Our April Coffee Morning.

-Was the biggest ever, with some 60 people attending over the morning, please click on the below pictures for greater detail.
-The Children's Easter Egg hunt and games were extremely popular.
-The sausage rolls sold out as did some of the cakes; the books and puzzles were again a big favourite, as was the raffle.
-We were delighted to present a cheque for £250 to pay towards the Hooe Stoolball Club Team Shirts.
-Linda and Judy modelled them for us.
+Was the biggest ever, with some 60 people attending, please click on the below pictures for greater detail.
+The Children's Easter Egg hunt and games were extremely popular and we were delighted to present a cheque for £250 to pay towards the Hooe Stoolball Club Team Shirts.
 We are pleased to have given the club a dedicated page for them on this Website.
 We also donated £500 to the Friends of Sussex Hospices to sponser their Gruffalo Fun Event to be held on the 28th and 29th of May, and £400 to the Myanmar Earthquake Appeal.
-The generous donations that are still being received will be added to this amount.

 Every year HVCG organises the Village Community Clean up, and every year our lanes and verges give up loads of discarded rubbish.
 Fast food wrappers, bottles and cans, tyres and signs, dumped household items, road cones and builders boards, and so the list goes on... and on... and on!
 Please see below the photo of the concerned and caring members of the community who took part, and the photos of the dumped rubbish that they collected.
 Please click on the images for a larger version.